Saturday, March 11th, 2017

 4.2% ABV, 13 IBU

-You’re making music, but you aren’t tripping, so that new ditto looper pedal you bought on eBay just isn’t working how you thought it would.
-No worries; there’s a solution for that, and it’s Abita‘s Purple Haze.
+You’re making music, but you aren’t tripping, so that new ditto looper pedal you bought on eBay isn’t working how you thought it would.
+No worries; there’s a solution, and it’s Abita‘s Purple Haze.
 An American wheat with pureed raspberries, it’s light and a more universally legal version of the taboo alternative.
-Your ditto looper may still sound a bit off and colors may appear all to realistic, but not hallucinating has its upsides, too.
+Your ditto looper may still sound a bit off, and colors may appear all too realistic, but not hallucinating has its upsides, too.

 Ninkasi-Helles-Belles-TacomaNinkasi Helles Belles